-These aren’t your standard lemon squares.
-Lemon square are usually pretty flat.
+These aren’t your standard flat, thin lemon squares.

 Don’t get me wrong: I love a good lemon dessert.
 Lemon is quite possibly my favorite dessert flavor, and I will never turn down a lemon square.